Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 So I have come up with the "Modified Banting Diet" which allows legumes but strictly limits all refined carbohydrates; those are the real devils when it comes to obesity.

-Fava beans are listed as having a high glycemic index but that I believe is because, left to become too mature they are usually double-podded; skinned.
-They are in fact then a processed food.
+Fava beans are listed as having a high glycemic index but that I believe is because, left to become too mature they are usually double podded; skinned.
+They are in fact then an ultra-processed food.

 Central to whether you can enjoy them is to understand the glycemic response to fava beans.